-Also see Education Paraprofessional (EDUC) for information on a related program. (pg 140)
+Also see Education Paraprofessional (EDUC) for information on a related program.

 The Early Childhood Education (ECED) program prepares students for positions working with young children and families in a variety of early care and education settings.
-Students may pursue an Associate of Technical Arts degree (ATA), an Associate in Applied Science-Transfer degree (AAS-T), an Associates in Education degree (AEd), a one-year certificate, multiple program certificates, or an individually developed program including Early Childhood Education and other disciplines focused on a specific role in Early Childhood Education.
+Students may pursue an Associate of Applied Science degree (AAS), an Associate in Applied Science-Transfer degree (AAS-T), an Associate in Education degree (AEd), a one-year certificate, multiple program certificates, or an individually developed program including Early Childhood Education and other disciplines focused on a specific role in Early Childhood Education.

 Graduates of an Early Childhood Education degree are often employed as lead teachers, family home visitors, or administrators in childcare, Head Start, Early Childhood Education and Assistance Program (ECEAP), and preschool programs.
 Courses meet the criteria addressed in the National Association for the Education of Young Children (NAEYC) Standards for Early Childhood Professional Preparation.

-Many specific courses in ECED transfer directly to Western Washington University or other four-year institutions.
+Many specific courses in ECED transfer directly to Western Washington University or other fouryear institutions.
 Check with the transfer counselor in the counseling and career services office for the most up-to-date information.